 He has an interest in surgical research, having published more than 20 articles in peer-reviewed journals and presented at numerous national and international meetings.
 (Pubmed ref Clarke MG).
 He continues to be involved as an investigator in national & international surgical clinical trials.
 He has also delivered invited presentations at local and national meetings as well as appearing twice on live BBC Radio Cornwall programmes.

 He is passionate about teaching and training, having completed a postgraduate degree in medical education (PGCME) at the University of Bristol in 2007.
 He lectures at the University of Exeter Medical School, organizes both local and regional surgical training events, sits on training assessment panels in the SW region and is the lead for surgical simulation at the Trust.
-He is currently the Royal College of Surgeons ‘surgical tutor’ at the Royal Cornwall Hospital, responsible for overseeing all surgical training and was recently awarded the ‘Outstanding Educational Supervisor Award’ by the Royal Cornwall Hospitals Trust in 2017.
+He was the Royal College of Surgeons ‘surgical tutor’ at the Royal Cornwall Hospital from 2016-2019, responsible for overseeing all surgical training and was awarded the ‘Outstanding Educational Supervisor Award’ by the Royal Cornwall Hospitals Trust in 2017.

 Michael is a fellow of the Royal College of Surgeons of England and a member of the Association of Upper Gastrointestinal Surgeons (AUGIS), British Obesity and Metabolic Surgery Society (BOMSS), British Hernia Society (BHS) and the International Federation of Surgery for Obesity (IFSO).